CeciliaCode/monomap/README.md

 7. Click **Generate**.
 8. Copy the token and store it in your GitHub repository secrets as `DOCKER_PAT`.

+---

 ## Notes

----

-**First note**: The quick, unpersonalized start will make the CRUD operations functional, should a previously created database with matching names exist, or the code shall automatically generate it; but the GitHub workflow won't be triggered if a repository is not created, nor will the sent emails be accessible unless the application is personalized, especially by configuring the `.env` variables:
+**First note**: The quickstart will make e-mail sending and CRUD operations functional, should a previously created database with matching names (unless personalized) exist, or the code shall automatically generate it; but the GitHub workflow won't be triggered if the repository, and routes are not updated.

-- `MAIL_SECRET_KEY=`
-- `MAIL_SERVICE=`
-- `MAIL_USER=`

----

 **Second note**: This reusable project for any disease has the potential to be further improved by incorporating additional parameters into the model, such as symptoms, hospital classification, or blood type, which would enhance its utility for research.
-Additionally, creating a frontend GUI, or a dashboard to analyze and visualize infection trends could provide valuable insights.
-An extra feature to resend emails when a case is updated can also be implemented, perfectionating notification processes and case monitoring.
+Additionally, creating a frontend GUI or a dashboard to analyze and visualize infection trends could provide valuable insights.
+An extra feature to resend emails when a case is updated can also be implemented, perfecting notification processes and case monitoring.

+**Third note**: Console logs, error messages, and the HTML e-mail template include Spanish writing.

 ---

-**Third note**: Console logs, error messages, and the HTML e-mail template include spanish writing.